Feyerabend/cc/ch07/addition/signals/README.md

 #### 2.1 Continuous vs Discrete Signals

-A continuous signal `x(t)` assigns a real (or complex) number to every real-valued time `t`.
+A continuous signal $x(t)$ assigns a real (or complex) number to every real-valued time $t$.
 This is the natural model for physical phenomena.
 We can differentiate it, integrate it, and reason about its behaviour at any instant.

 A discrete signal $x[n]$ assigns a value only at integer indices $n ∈ ℤ$.